OSINTI4L/cupidcr4wl/README.md

 ```
 usage: cc.py [-h] [-u USERNAME] [--export-results] [--debug] [--sites] [--export-sites]

-A tool for checking if an account exists across various websites.
+A tool for checking if a username exists across various platforms.

 options:
   -h, --help        show this help message and exit

   -u USERNAME       Enter a username or multiple usernames (separated by commas) to search.

-  --export-results  Search results will be exported to a text file named 'cc_results.txt' in
-                    the current working directory.
+  --export-results  Search results will be exported to a text file named 'cc_results.txt' in the current working directory.

-  --debug           Debug mode, shows HTTP response codes and check_text/not_found_text
-                    matches for each site checked.
+  --debug           Debug mode shows all results, HTTP response codes, check_text/not_found_text matches, timeouts, and errors for each site checked.

-  --sites           Print all sites that cupidcr4wl will search.
+  --sites           Prints all sites that cupidcr4wl will search.

-  --export-sites    Export the list of sites that cupidcr4wl will search to a text file
-                    named 'cc_sitelist.txt' in the current working directory.
+  --export-sites    Exports the list of sites that cupidcr4wl will search to a text file named 'cc_sitelist.txt' in the current working directory.
 ```
 2) To perform a search of a username: